HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="unminified-javascript-savings.png",
-  caption="Unminified Javascript savings",
+  caption="Unminified JavaScript savings",
-  description="A column chart showing that on the 90th percentile 40 KB of Javascript could be saved on desktop and 36 KB on mobile if using Js minifying.
-On the 75th percentile 10 KB of Javascript could be saved on desktop and 9 KB on mobile.
-On the 50th, 25th and 10th percentile we see no KB savings, this is explained by the usage of Javascript minifying already in place on those websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=457277769&format=interactive", sheets_gid="1952499146", sql_file="unminified_js_bytes.sql"
+  description="A column chart showing that on the 90th percentile 40 KB of JavaScript could be saved on desktop and 36 KB on mobile if using Js minifying.
+On the 75th percentile 10 KB of JavaScript could be saved on desktop and 9 KB on mobile.
+On the 50th, 25th and 10th percentile we see no KB savings, this is explained by the usage of JavaScript minifying already in place on those websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=457277769&format=interactive", sheets_gid="1952499146", sql_file="unminified_js_bytes.sql"